Azure/azurehpc/apps/nwchem/readme.md

 Follow the steps in the examples/cyclecloud_simple_pbs/readme.md to setup cycle, import the template and start cluster.

-Log in to the headnode of the cluster:
+Log in to the headnode of the cluster (from cycleserver):

 ```
     $ cyclecloud connect master -c <cyclecloud cluster name>
 ```

-## Installing StarCCM
+## Installing nwchem

-You will need to copy the /apps/nwchem folder to the cyclecloud master.
+You will need to copy the apps/nwchem folder to the cyclecloud master.

 Run the following to install nwchem on the cluster (in /scratch):